Skittles-Chen/Skittles-Chen.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Haitao Chen is currently a visiting undergraduate researcher at Rice University, advised by Prof. [Lei Li](https://www.light-leili.com/).
+Haitao Chen is a senior undergraduate at [Huazhong University of Science and Technology](https://english.hust.edu.cn/), majoring in Biomedical Engineering.
+Previously, he was a research assistant at the [Britton Chance Center for Biomedical Photonics, WNLO](http://english.wnlo.hust.edu.cn/), working on tissue optics and fluorescence diffuse optical tomography with Dr. [Yong Deng](http://faculty.hust.edu.cn/dengyong/en/index.htm).
+He is currently working on photoacoustic tomography at Rice University, advised by Dr. [Lei Li](https://www.light-leili.com/).
 {style="text-align: justify;"}